 I’m not sure about the rest of the world, but in the U.S. we barely learn about the genocide in Cambodia.
-To give you a little background information, the Khmer Rouge which was headed by Pol Pot ruled Cambodia from 1975 to 1978.
+To give you a little background information, the Khmer Rouge, which was headed by Pol Pot, ruled Cambodia from 1975 to 1978.
 During those three years, they murdered a quarter of Cambodia’s population.
 Think about that for a second.
 One in four people were murdered in cold blood.
 You might be wondering why.
 Why were these people selected?
 What did they do wrong?
 The answer is simple.
 The Khmer Rouge murdered anyone who might be smart enough to question Pol Pots plans.
-People were targeted for wearing glasses, having smooth hands, or anything that signified they were intelligent enough to question his vision.
+People were targeted for wearing glasses, having smooth hands, or anything that signified they had a desk job, could read, or were intelligent enough to question his vision.
 Pol Pot believed that it was better to kill innocents than to miss an enemy.

-We started our tour at S21 prison which is now a genocide museum.
+We started our tour at S21 prison in Phnom Penh which is now a genocide museum.
 I paid extra for the audio guide which was well worth the money, and I highly suggest anyone visiting to do the same.
 I was immediately struck by how graphic the exhibit is.
 In the first building you see the cells that people were kept in.
 Each room contains a photo which was taken the day the prison was discovered after the Khmer Rouge fell.
 In each room was a prisoner who had been murdered and left behind when the officials fled the building.
 The photography is brutally clear.
 It was hard to look at, but I forced myself to see each image and take in the impact of each life lost in those rooms.

 This is where children were killed.
 They were held by their feet and their heads were smashed into the trunk of the tree.
 Music blasted from speakers nearby to stifle the sound of the screams.
 I sit under its branches, and my eyes fill with tears.
 A stark white hand knitted babies cap sits on the roots next to me.
 It’s a sight that leaves you speechless, and I’m overwhelmed with a feeling I can’t describe.
 As I look around, I can tell everyone else has that same pit in their stomach.
 That same indescribable feeling.

 Last, but not least, is the stupa which acts as a memorial holding the remains of those who were murdered on the premise.
 The building is beautiful and the bones are stacked meticulously.
 Each one placed with care.
 It’s hard to imagine that each skull represents a person.
 A life.
 A flame that once shown brightly and is now extinguished.